bradleyfalzon/apicompat/README.md

 - Add docs, flow diagram and fixing of existing docs
 - Improve output formats (such as vim quickfix)
 - Move these tasks to GitHub issues
-- Improve test coverage and move away from golden masters (it was just a quick hack, not a long term solution)
 - Once all other steps have been completed, performance will be investigated

 # Testing